-TiM functionality does not allow rates to be offered in terms of 'per day' without a guarantee (except for DGA and SAG-AFTRA members, whose collective bargaining agreement is high enough above minimum wage) because offering pay rate on a per day basis is a dangerous practice that can easily lead to a liability lawsuit against an employer (Like this one.
+TiM functionality does not allow rates to be offered in terms of 'per day' without a guarantee (except for DGA, SAG-AFTRA, and Local 800 members, whose collective bargaining agreement is high enough above minimum wage) because offering pay rate on a per day basis is a dangerous practice that can easily lead to a liability lawsuit against an employer (Like this one.
 Or this one.)
-See: Why Can't I Enter A Day Rate In TiM.

 A Day Rate is a rate that is offered in terms of 'per day' with no guarantee.
 The employee will receive a set amount regardless of how many hours they work that day.